Gordan Kožulj

+Post-swimming career

 Kožulj retired from competitive swimming at the 2008 European Short Course Swimming Championships in Rijeka.
 In March 2008 he was appointed director of the Croatian national swimming team, replacing acting director Tomislav Karlo.
 In September 2009 Kožulj was elected to the European Olympic Committees Athletes' Commission.
 He was also elected to be a member of the European Olympic Committees' Marketing Commission.

 Later on he was employed by Madison Consulting where he worked for clients with regards to strategic communication consulting.
 In 2013 he started working as management consultant at Deloitte, where his objective is to help companies and institutions in planning, growth and restructuring through resolving key issues such as strategy, operations and change management.

 Since 2010, as a member of National Council for sport, Gordan is adviser to the Croatian Parliament on sport issues, and acts as an Expert for the European Commission's Education, Audiovisual and Culture Executive Agency (EACEA).
 Furthermore, he was a member of the Expert Committee (assembled by the National Agency for Science and Higher Education) for conducting the re-accreditation of higher education institutions (2014).

 In the period 2009–2012 he volunteered as a General Secretary of the largest Croatian charity foundation "Korak u život" (engl.
 Step into the life).

-In 2012/2013 Gordan was the Chairman of the Zagreb-Rijeka Candidacy for the European Universities Games 2016, and after successful bidding he assumed the role of the Vice president of the Organizing Committee(2013–2016).
+In 2012/2013 Gordan was the Chairman of the Zagreb-Rijeka Candidacy for the European Universities Games 2016, and after successful bidding he assumed the role of the Vice president of the Organizing Committee (2013–2016).

+Private life

 Gordan is married to Ivana and they have two sons: Luka & Toma.